jsgounot/BioScripts/MapCallGATK/README.md

 # Mapping stat

-Basic mapping and calling process.
+Basic snakemake mapping and calling process.
 This pipeline manages on its own reference index.
 You can specify one or multiple set of reads for one sample.

 # Dependancies